Outdoor Fun

 Look for wildflowers while hiking in East Texas.
 Photo Credit: Catherine Parker

 Located at Forest Service Road (FSR) 215 where it crosses the north fork of the San Jacinto River.
+Each campsite requires a nightly fee.

-Double Lake Recreation Area was originally built by the CCC in 1937 as well.
-This area includes developed campsites, restrooms with showers along with access to the LSHT.
-Also find a lodge along with 21 miles of mountain biking trails that circle Double Lake.
+The CCC originally built it in 1937.
+This area includes developed campsites, restrooms with showers, and access to the LSHT.
+You can also find a lodge and 21 miles of mountain biking trails that circle Double Lake.

+Located at FM 1375 West, New Waverly, TX.
 Each campsite requires a nightly fee.

 Cave Tours across Texas